Clarivate-LSPS/tMDataLoader/README.md

  - In case of success, folders will be prefixed with `_DONE_`

 You can disable any study or study component processing by using `_DISABLED_` prefix for a folder name.

+NB!
+If you want to add data to downloaded study you should only load new data to existing study.
+Loader does not clear all data in study before adding new one, it merges previously loaded data with new samples to avoid duplicates and loss of information.